 Campbell University Athletic Training Program will provide a Christian learning environment for undergraduate athletic training students and commit to their professional growth as well as advancement of the athletic training profession.

-Campbell University Athletic Training Education Program in the Department of Exercise Science functions within the mission of the university.
-The primary mission of the Athletic Training Education Program (ATEP) is to prepare entry-level certified athletic trainers.
-The ATEP seeks to develop students to practice in a variety of clinical settings.
+Campbell University Athletic Training Program in the Department of Exercise Science functions within the mission of the university.
+The primary mission of the Athletic Training Program (ATP) is to prepare entry-level certified athletic trainers.
+The ATP seeks to develop students to practice in a variety of clinical settings.

 - transfers to athletic training students the body of knowledge and values related to the profession;

 - encourages students to think critically and creatively;

 - fosters the development of intellectual vitality and physical wellness;

 - participates in a community of learning that is committed to the pursuit, discovery, and dissemination of knowledge;

 - provides students with servant leadership opportunities through clinical experiences, investigation and practice, and involvement in professional organizations;

 - cooperates with other educational institutions to expand learning opportunities for students;

 - provides service and other opportunities to the greater community through research, professional service, continuing education, publications, presentations, and collaboration with other allied health professionals and professionals within the broad field of exercise and sport science.